paulrobertlloyd/paulrobertlloyd-v3/source/projects/_posts/2013-05-02-dconstruct.markdown

 {% figure "Home page, speaker page on mobile device" %}
 {% endfigure %}

 Referencing the theme of communicating with machines, I researched different ways humans have tried to direct machines through history.
-Punch cards became the unifying motif, providing an interesting textural patterning on the website and associated conference collateral.
+Punch cards became the unifying motif, providing an interesting textural patterning on the website and associated marketing and conference material.

 {% include content/project-info.html %}